hexops/autogold/README.md

 autogold.Equal(t, got)
 ```

 `go test -update` will now create/update a `testdata/<test name>.golden` file for you automatically.
+If your tests change over time you can use `go test -update -cleanup` to also have it remove _unused_ `.golden` files.

 ## Automatic inline test updating